Should I save while repaying a loan or pay off the loan as quickly as possible?

 Finns have traditionally repaid their home loans quickly.
 But is that the right move?
-Saving Manager Tara Toikka tells us why it’s wise to start investing while repaying your home loan.
+Saving Specialist Tara Toikka tells us why it’s wise to start investing while repaying your home loan.

 Owning a home is important for Finns and they usually want to pay off their home loans and become debt-free as quickly as possible.
 But Toikka has seen a gradual change in this mindset.
 People are now considering other options, too, such as investing alongside their loan repayments instead of rushing to pay off the debt.